fperezgamonal/faldoi-ipol/README.md

 ```
 Remember to add the final slash '/' so the files are created _inside_ the child folder (in the example 'Results') and not in its parent directory.
 Finally, you may run the '*faldoi_deep.py*' and '*faldoi_deep_occ*' scripts in a similar fashion (the last has not been tested thoroughly so some bugs may be present).

 The other folders contain special cases tested throughout the algorithm's development and optimization.
 All the sequences with known ground truth include a subfolder called _'gt'_ with extra subfolders for occlusions and invalid pixel masks (so one can compute error metrics).
-We follow the MPI-Sintel naming nomenclature for the folders (you can find more information in [Sintel's website](http://sintel.is.tue.mpg.de/downloads)).
+We follow the MPI-Sintel naming nomenclature for the folders (you can find more information in [Sintel's downloads' website](http://sintel.is.tue.mpg.de/downloads)).
+More images can be found by downloading the supplementary material submitted to the IPOL article (see link at the top of this file).

 ## Bugs, issues or questions
 If you encounter any bugs, issues or have any questions about this source code or the implemented algorithm, please, do not hesitate to open an issue in this repository.
 Alternatively, you may want to send an e-mail to the [last active developer](mailto:fperez.gamonal@gmail.com).
+The complete code can be found on [GitHub](https://github.com/fperezgamonal/faldoi-ipol/) including some extra files left out of the IPOL publication for the sake of simplicity and coherence with the accompanying article.

 ## Developers